 Every order is attributed an owning user, an owning session and an owning business unit.
-On order entry, the user who entered the order becomes the owning user of the order, his business unit becomes the owning business unit, and the session through which the order was entered, becomes the owning session of the order.
+On order entry, the user who entered the order becomes the owning user of the order, and the respective business unit becomes the owning business unit, and the session through which the order was entered, becomes the owning session of the order.